DavidMayoral/TU-Munich-microclimate/README.md

 In this repository I will record the relevant information regarding the wind climate conditions in Munich.
 The aim is to provide data supporting wind simulations for the TU Munich inner city campus.

 ## 1. Data extraction from the DWD Database
 The Deutsche Wetterdienst (DWD) provides information on many weather parameters.
-Relevant for us is only the wind information.
 [https://opendata.dwd.de/climate_environment/CDC/observations_germany/climate/](https://opendata.dwd.de/climate_environment/CDC/observations_germany/climate)

+Relevant for us is only the wind information (both mean and gust values).

 `/Code/00data_extracting.ipynb`

 ## 2. Resolution of the wind data provided
+All the data being currently recorded by the DWD follow the WMO guidelines, which help minimize the local effects.

+The records are accompanied by comprehensive station metadata.
 ### Mean wind speed
 ![Resolution of DWD data](https://github.com/DavidMayoral/TU-Munich-microclimate/blob/main/QualityofDWDdata.png)

+- **10-minute log**
+  - Mean wind speed and direction of the last 10 minutes.
+  - Quality:

+- **Hourly log**
+  - Average of the six 10-minute intervals measured during the previous hour
+  - Quality:

 ### Gust speed ("extreme winds")
+The following information is provided in 10-minute time windows:
+- Maximum (peak) wind speed and direction.
+- Minimum wind speed.
+- Maximum 10-minute average during the previous 10-minutes.

 ## 3. Detailed information about the weather stations